Most common type of mesothelioma, makes up more than 80% of diagnoses

 Mesothelioma Treatment Options

-These methods will often be combined to create a successful treatment plan.
+These methods will often be combined to create a comprehensive treatment plan.
 This approach is called multimodal treatment.
 Multimodal plans have yielded the best known patient survival outcomes.

 Patients may receive these treatments to remove tumor mass, kill cancer cells, manage side effects or improve quality of life.
-Some aspects of multimodal plans can also help manage side effects from individual treatments.
+Some aspects of multimodal plans can also help manage side effects caused by treatments.

 Mesothelioma cancer research continues examining emerging treatment options.
 Emerging methods include gene therapy, photodynamic therapy and TTFields.
 Patients may have access to these treatments in clinical trials.

 Mesothelioma doctors can explain which clinical trials patients may qualify for.
-Doctors may also include emerging methods in a specialized mesothelioma treatment plan.
+Doctors may also include emerging methods in specialized mesothelioma treatment plans.

 Find Specialized Mesothelioma Treatment